Skip to main content

 Software

 The software architecture is written entirely in Rust, utilizing the Embassy asynchronous execution framework.
-This allows the microcontroller to handle multiple concurrent tasks—such as generating precise PWM signals, managing user inputs, and logging data—without blocking the CPU.
+This allows the microcontroller to handle multiple concurrent tasks—such as driving the stepper motor, managing user inputs, and logging data to the SD card—without blocking the CPU.

 LibraryDescriptionUsage